DavidACosgrove/HTML-SDF-Viewer/README.md

 of the MOL record) it will use 3Dmol.js to display the 3D coordinates instead.

+Usage - open the file hsv.html in a browser - it's as easy as that.

 Note that 3Dmol.js sends your IP address back to base using the http call
 '''javascript